 I am a doctoral student in the Department of Sociology at the University of California, Berkeley, where I study environmental politics.
 I am a 2017-18 Berkeley Empirical Legal Studies Fellow at the Center for the Study of Law and Society.

 I am interested in how “nature” is configured and deployed as a cultural, moral, and political category.
-My primary empirical focus is the politics and science of water management and endangered species conservation in California.
+My primary empirical focus is the politics and science of endangered species conservation and water management in California.
 I have three active research projects on this topic: one historical project on the relationship between biological taxonomic knowledge and shifting human-nonhuman relations; one on how environmental scientists manage the division of intellectual labor between instrumental and substantive rationality (2017 in Science as Culture); and another on political rationalities of groundwater management (with Razvan Amironesei).

 Other research topics (past and present) include “ecological citizenship” as a political theoretical concept (2016 in Citizenship Studies); the concept of nature in the history of philosophy (with Razvan Amironesei and Olivier Clain); an analysis of extant applications of field theory (with Neil Fligstein); and sovereign credit ratings and moral classifications (with Marion Fourcade).